Invest in Futures

 A future is the FTSE 100.
 This has the FTSE100 as its base and a contract size of 10 pounds per point.
 You buy one when the FTSE index stands at of 7500 points.
 The FTSE then rises to 7525, at which point you sell.
 You gain 25 points of increase with the FTSE: 10 x 25 means a gain of 250 pounds.

-The information on investment products is for general information and is not intended as advice.
-In spite of the fact that Hugo Investor takes care of the compilation and maintenance of these pages using sources deemed reliable, Hugo Investment cannot guarantee the accuracy, completeness and actuality of the information provided.
-If you use the information provided without verification or advice, do so at your own account and risk.
+The information on investment products is for general information and is not intended as an advice.
+In spite of the fact that Binckbank takes care of the compilation and maintenance of these pages, using sources deemed reliable Binckbank can not guarantee the accuracy, completeness and actuality of the information provided.
+If you use the information provided without verification or advice, do so for your own account and risk.
 We advise you to always check any transactions and not to invest in financial instruments that you do not understand the risks.
 No rights can be derived from the information on these pages.